AndrewNoNumbers/Old-Github-Site/_harpapp/public/a/about-text.md

 The header of this site is by California artist, Michael Martin.
 All other work is by me.-->

 ##Hi, I'm Andrew.
-I'm a student interested in design, products, behavior, and humans.
+I'm interested in design, products, behavior, and humans.

 I currently live in California, but have previously inhabited places including Chicago, Florida, New York, Vancouver, Montreal, and Beijing.